tobicompuart/lelo_temp_sky130a/README.md

 ![](sim/tb_lelo_temp/tempFsm.svg)
 <sub>Figure 1: Finite-State Machine of the temperature sensor controller </sub>

-A waveform of the sequence can be seen below.
-Start=1 transitions the finite-state-machine to power up the oscillator (pwrupOsc=1), and we can notice the clkOsc counts the clock pulses of the oscillator.
+A waveform of the sequence can be seen in Figure 2.
+The signal start asserted transitions the finite-state-machine to power up the oscillator (pwrupOsc=1), and we can notice the clkOsc counts the clock pulses of the oscillator.
 On the next lfClk the oscillator is shut down and the